ThinkingInTypes/ThinkingInTypes.github.io/Chapters/05_Custom_Types.md

 ```

 `NamedTuple` provides clarity, immutability, and easy unpacking, ideal for structured data.
-For brevity and cleanliness, this book will used `NamedTuple`s instead of frozen `dataclass`es whenever possible.
+For brevity and cleanliness, this book will use `NamedTuple`s instead of frozen `dataclass`es whenever possible.

 [what generated methods are different between NamedTuple and dataclass?]